 Welfare Regime

 No public welfare system exists in Somalia.
-Welfare is either provided by Islamic charities, through clan membership or through the work of NGOs.
-With the collapse of state-run social services, services including health care, housing, employment and poverty alleviation became “privatized.”
+Welfare is either provided by Islamic charities, through clan membership or the work of NGOs.
+With the collapse of state-run social services, including health care, housing, employment and poverty alleviation, services were “privatized.”
 The main social safety nets that exist are offered by extended families and clans.
-Remittances from Somalis abroad account for a large part of this safety net; according to World Bank estimates, these remittances provide up to 40% of household income.
+Remittances from Somalis living abroad account for a large part of this safety net.
+According to World Bank estimates, these remittances provide up to 40% of household income.
 However, this money is seldom enough and is unequally spread across the population.
+Overall, 70% of the population is considered poor, survives at a subsistence level and lacks adequate access to basic services such as housing, clean water, health care, schools and energy.

 Social safety nets

 In Somalia, there is no substantive equality of opportunity.
 Gender discrimination is widespread in the clan-based and patriarchal social environment.
-Girls are subject to parental restrictions on education.
-Only 30% to 40% of children are enrolled at the primary education level, with significantly fewer girls than boys.
+Girls are subject to parental restrictions on education – albeit improvements in primary education can be identified – gender disparity rises in secondary and tertiary education.
 Many students fail to finish their schooling.
-The general percentage of enrollment falls further and the gender disparity rises in secondary and tertiary education respectively.
+Women face significant barriers to employment and developing an enterprise and have little access to capital.
 Social minorities often lack access to opportunities and services and are discriminated against in many aspects of their social and economic lives.
-Living conditions for the large numbers of IDPs in Somalia are catastrophic, and there are no support structures to enable them to access any services or opportunities.
-In general, in a society disrupted by decades of civil war, opportunities depend very much on a person’s individual and family background, but also on their location, as there are more schools in urban areas and in the northern parts of the country.
+Living conditions for the large numbers of IDPs in Somalia are catastrophic, and there are few support structures to enable them to access any services or opportunities.
+In general, in a society disrupted by decades of civil war, opportunities depend very much on a person’s individual and family background, as well as on their location, as there are more schools in urban and northern areas of the country.

 Equal opportunity